albertomh/Nacar/README.md

 The files for each translator should live inside a package of their own under `translate`.
 This package should follow the naming convention `to_<target-language>`.

+For instance, the default Blueprint to Bash translator lives under `translate/to_bash/`.
+Within this package there is a `to_bash.py` module which is the translator's entrypoint.
+All the methods defined by `itranslator.py` must be implemented by this module.
+The most important method is `translate_blueprint()` which returns the body of the bash program as a string.

 ---
 **What's in a name?**